|Now, where did you move those gears to Sue?|

 |Yellow boxes - we even use the lids sometimes!|

 At this point we stopped looking at the new stuff and did not buy anything that was not made prior to the closure of Binns Road.
-This meant that our storage was not too much of a problem as were were just adding quantity to existing parts. by this time our collection had grown to encompass most of the parts available up until closure.
+This meant that our storage was not too much of a problem as we were just adding quantity to existing parts.
+By this time our collection had grown to encompass most of the parts available up until closure.
 We looked at the new sets as modern marketing rubbish that did not have any worth.
 To this end we wrongly dismissed all the modern Meccano as being worthless.

 Our blinkered approach to buying during our dormant (non building) period simply enforced our views and when we became active again in the early naughties we (at lest me) were still only interested in what we thought of as being real Meccano.
 It was not until the latter part of the last decade that all that changed.
 By this time we had joined a few new clubs, as well as being a member of SELMEC since the early 1980s.
 One of the new places we joined was Telford and Ironbridge Meccano Society (TIMS).
 A serious threat to the stability of our now refined and workable storage regime was about to unfold.
-We had been working on our entry to the annual challenge, keeping out head deeply buried in the sand by only using our stock of traditional Meccano.
+We had been working on our entry to the annual challenge, keeping our heads deeply buried in the sand by only using our stock of traditional Meccano.
 That year the challenge was to construct a ‘square wheeled racer’ and compete against each other in the arena.

 First attempts were dismissed as unworkable due to the flex in the design.
 Rigidity meant weight.
 As the ‘racer’ had to carry it’s own power supply It became apparent that this was going to be a tortoise and hare type of event and we were building a tortoise!
 The final version was in the super heavy-Weight class.
 Powered by a couple of 6volt lead-acid batteries our lumbering machine was more of a plodder than a racer.
 To our surprise we won our group and came runner-up in the final!